concordchat-legacy/api-docs/index.rst

 Welcome
 =======
-Welcome to the official, one--and--only api documentation for hatsu.
+Welcome to the official, one--and--only api documentation for Ayaka.

 Connecting
 ----------